-4th warden in 18 months at embattled jail where Epstein died
+Warden out after new allegations at embattled federal jail

 NEW YORK (AP) — The warden brought in to clean up the federal jail where Jeffrey Epstein killed himself has abruptly stepped down after a yearlong tenure marred by the rampant spread of the coronavirus, inmates’ complaints about squalid conditions, a smuggled gun and an inmate’s death.

+The Bureau of Prisons would not directly address the allegations.
+But in a statement, the agency said it was “committed to ensuring the safety and humane treatment of all inmates in our population, our staff and the public,” adding that “allegations of staff misconduct are thoroughly investigated and appropriate action is taken if such allegations are proven true, including the possibility of referral for criminal prosecution when appropriate.”

+The agency said its employees are required to refrain from harassing conduct and that employees “receive training to detect and prevent inappropriate behavior not only with other staff but also with inmates.”

-Marti Licon-Vitale, 54, quit the Metropolitan Correctional Center this week and is being replaced by an interim leader listed in court papers as Eric Williams.
+In a statement, the Bureau of Prisons said Licon-Vitale “has announced her retirement and an interim warden has been assigned until a new warden is appointed.”
+That interim leader is listed in court papers as Eric Williams.
 He will be the fourth warden at the New York City lockup in 18 months, and the third person put in charge since a shakeup following Epstein’s August 2019 death.

-Williams had been the warden at a medium-security prison in Illinois since April and has worked in the federal prison system since 2003, starting as a correctional officer in Texas.

-Licon-Vitale’s departure, described by the federal Bureau of Prisons as a retirement, shocked several defense attorneys who have been sparring with her over the treatment of people detained at the facility, which had been billed as one of the most secure in America.

 Messages seeking comment were sent to Licon-Vitale.

-Licon-Vitale, the former head of the federal prison in Danbury, Connecticut, was appointed warden of the Metropolitan Correctional Center in January 2020.
+Licon-Vitale, the former head of the federal prison in Danbury, Connecticut, was appointed warden of the Metropolitan Correctional Center — which had been billed as one of the most secure jails in America — in January 2020.
 She took over from an interim warden who replaced Lamine N’Diaye, the warden in charge at the time of Epstein’s suicide, who was transferred to another job in the agency.

 Epstein’s death a month after his arrest on child sex trafficking charges has been a lingering shadow over the 600-inmate facility in lower Manhattan.